cstohlmann/oea-canvas-module/README.md

 #### OEA Learning Analytics Schema:

-After completing the setup of this module, the Moodle activity schema can be transformed into the [OEA schema standard for learning analytics](https://github.com/microsoft/OpenEduAnalytics/tree/main/schemas/schema_catalog/Learning_Analytics).
+After completing the setup of this module, the Canvas activity schema can be transformed into the [OEA schema standard for learning analytics](https://github.com/microsoft/OpenEduAnalytics/tree/main/schemas/schema_catalog/Learning_Analytics).
 Refer to the documentation and assets to see how this module can be extended and standardized for OEA package-use.

 ## Data Sources
-<strong><em>[WHAT TASMANIA HAD]</strong></em>

-- This module provides access to all [Canvas Data v1](https://portal.inshosteddata.com/docs) tables in stage2np.
-Files are currently stored in parquet (not Delta) format to keep the load process simple.
-- Note that the tables are **not** pseuodonymized (e.g. available in stage2p) just yet.
-An updated pipeline will be provided in a later release for this.

-<strong><em>[CLEVER MODULE EX.]</strong></em>

-This module imports data which matches the format of the two [Clever Participation Reports](https://support.clever.com/hc/s/articles/360049642311).
-- [Daily Participation Report](https://support.clever.com/hc/s/articles/360049642311?language=en_US#step2) provides a daily snapshot that summarizes usage for students, teachers, and staff in your district, including those that may be inactive.
-- [Resource Usage Report](https://support.clever.com/hc/s/articles/360049642311?language=en_US#h_7698d144-7ceb-4d63-88b8-e9ca2aa378d2) provides a daily snapshot of each resource accessed by a user on a given day and are available for active students, teachers, and staff.
+This module imports digital activity, learning outcomes, and roster data for an education system via queries from the Canvas API.
+- [Canvas API Table-Schemas Information](https://data-access-platform-api.s3.amazonaws.com/index.html#tag/Query) provides a reference of the schemas for all tables that can be queried from the Canvas API.
+- The Canvas API data source is used for ingesting Moodle digital activity, learning outcomes and SIS data, as explained above.
+There are also additional Canvas tables that can be ingested upon creating your own pipeline, or adding to the pipeline template provided.
+- The data ingested is expected to be formatted as JSON files (per table) from the Canvas API.

-See the [module test data page](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Clever/test_data) for details on data format and contents.
+See the [module test data page](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Canvas/test_data) for details on data format and contents.

 ## Module Components
 <strong><em>[WHAT TASMANIA HAD]</strong></em>